 The school’s Golden Rules support all members of the community in promoting these values by word and deed.

 Catholic Religious Education is the “core of the core curriculum” (Pope St John Paul II) and the foundation of the entire educational process.
 We provide a broad and balanced curriculum, recognising that every pupil is unique and created in the image of God (Gen1:27).
 Our curriculum is designed to enable every pupil to flourish academically, spiritually, emotionally and socially, discerning his or her own vocation in life.
 We support the development of future citizens who are concerned for the greater good of society – and are well prepared to make a positive contribution.
+We have worked hard to review and refresh our curriculum offer – and we will continue to find ways in which our Catholic values can permeate all subjects!

 We provide a wide range of extra-curricular activities and pride ourselves on strong pastoral support.
 We incorporate democratic principles, value the rule of law, support individual liberty and foster a community in which different faiths and beliefs are respected.

 School Council projects enable pupils to shape school improvements and lead whole school activity, listening to the ideas of peers and representing them in meetings.
 Our current School Council is supporting our work towards achieving the UNICEF Rights Respecting School Award (RRSA), which holds the UN convention of the rights of the child at its core.
+We are also embarking upon a project to establish a Trust-wide Pupil Parliament, which is an exciting development for our family of 25 schools.